SportsCar Endurance Grand Prix

-The IMSA SportsCar Weekend (formerly the Continental Tire Road Race Showcase at Road America, Road America 500) is a sports car race held at Road America in Elkhart Lake, Wisconsin.
+The Motul SportsCar Endurance Grand Prix is a sports car race held at Road America in Elkhart Lake, Wisconsin.

+History

 The event began in 1950, in 1951 was added to the SCCA National Sports Car Championship and was contested for the final time on the roads around the village and lake of Elkhart Lake, Wisconsin.
 Following a spectator death at the 1952 Watkins Glen Grand Prix, racing on open roads was discouraged, and the race went into hiatus until 1955, when Road America was opened.
 In 1963, the race shifted to the new United States Road Racing Championship, until the USRRC's demise in 1968.

 After an 11-year hiatus, the IMSA GT Championship revived the event in 1979.
 After running as a 500 mile event beginning in 1957, IMSA shortened the race to 500 km in 1988, and again in 1991 to 300 km.
 The race was shortened to 2 hours in 1992.
 After a return to a 500-km distance, the race was cancelled in 1994.
 It was revived once again in 2000, by the Grand American Road Racing Championship, to a 500-mile distance.
 The race was an American Le Mans Series event from 2002 until 2013, run at varying race distances of either 2 hours and 45 minutes or 4 hours.

 In 2014 the race joined the schedule of the WeatherTech SportsCar Championship after the merger of the American Le Mans Series and the Rolex Sports Car Series contested at IMSA's standard sprint race duration of 2 hours and 40 minutes.

-Porsche has won the event eleven times, most recently in 2024.
-Augie Pabst, Chuck Parsons, Geoff Brabham and Lucas Luhr have the most victories as drivers with three each.
+In 2026, the race was extended to a 6 hour endurance race and become part of IMSA's Michelin Endurance Cup.